rcolepeterson/rcp-nextjs-appengine/README.md

 # Next.js for APP Engine

-Next.js project configured to be deployed to an Google Cloud App Engine env.
+Next.js project configured to be deployed to a Google Cloud App Engine env.

 Based on https://github.com/superbmeteor/nextjs-gae-demo